-Diabetes articles and Fact Sheets from Physicians Committee that can be great resources:
+Diabetes articles and Fact Sheets from the Physicians Committee that can be great resources:

 Dr. Neal Barnard’s Program for Reversing Diabetes is the textbook we use in Diabetes Initiative nutrition and cooking classes and is a powerful resource that you can order.
-Click to view on amazon.
+Click to view on Amazon.
+Affiliate link.

 Hi guys!
 I am the content creator behind EatPlant-Based and a licensed Food for Life instructor with the Physicians Committee for Responsible Medicine.
 I am passionate about sharing healthy recipes and tips to empower others to get healthy.
 I’m so glad you’re here!
 Read More…